peeldao/proposals/proposals/2022_05_31_aeolian-payout-renewal.md

 - I frequently provide support to our users in the JB Discord.
 - I'm actively involved in Juicebox DAO governance, providing feedback on most proposals and creating a number of proposals (some Peel-related).

+### Compensation

+I don't believe my current payout has adequately taken into account the unique tradeoffs and risks associated with working in web3.

+Juicebox DAO payouts have also risen steadily, with efforts to decrease them being rejected by voters.
+I believe this signals that the Juicebox community values contributions higher than what my payout (and Peel payouts generally) currently reflect.